 The agreements settle monthly as the related gas supplies are delivered with the final maturity in 2049.
 The Corporation intends to hold these agreements to maturity.
 The Corporation is exposed to market gas price risk for gas already delivered to its Members and Project Participants in the event of nonperformance by the counterparty to the gas price swap agreements.
 However, the Corporation does not anticipate nonperformance by the counterparty.
-The amount due from the counterparty was \$19,993,592 as of March 31, 2020.
+The amount due from the counterparty was \$13,879,180 as of March 31, 2021.

-At March 31, 2020, the fair value of the fixed receiver commodity swap agreements was an asset and a deferred inflow of \$1,259,596,727.
-The fair value of the fixed payer commodity swap agreements was a liability and a deferred outflow of \$2,340,235 at March 31, 2020.
-The fair values of the natural gas commodity swaps are estimated by an independent pricing service using observable market based inputs, unobservable inputs corroborated by market data, and unobservable inputs not corroborated by market data.
-The values are based on the present value of each swap's future cash flows based on the contractual fixed price and both market based, forward price curves for the next 72 months going forward and on the estimated forward price curve for periods thereafter for the underlying delivery points, as of the reporting date, and discounted using the LIBOR yield curve.
+At March 31, 2021, the fair value of the fixed receiver commodity swap agreements was an asset and a deferred inflow of \$1,004,302,143.
+The fair value of the fixed payer commodity swap agreements was an asset and a deferred inflow of \$807,753 at March 31, 2021.
+The fair values of the natural gas commodity swaps are estimated by an independent pricing service using observable market-based inputs, unobservable inputs corroborated by market data, and unobservable inputs not corroborated by market data.
+The values are based on the present value of each swap's future cash flows based on the contractual fixed price and both market-based, forward price curves for the next 72 months going forward and on the estimated forward price curve for periods thereafter for the underlying delivery points, as of the reporting date, and discounted using the LIBOR yield curve.